RISC OS User Group Of London

 The usual arrangements

+To be informed about future meetings, please join the mailing list.
 Everyone on the mailing list will be kept informed of these and other ROUGOL initiatives.

-Details and location for the Blue Eyed Maid
+Information about the Blue Eyed Maid

 Read about previous ROUGOL meetings